This is a pasta we served on out Spring menu every year at Frankie’s. You can see photos of my line cook preparing it below.

 This pasta is easy to make and is also a very healthy recipe.
 I hope you’ll give it a try!

-You need two recipes to make this… our Pomodoro Sauce recipe and the recipe the the pasta.
+You need two recipes to make this… our Pomodoro Sauce recipe and the recipe for the pasta.
 Both can be found below.

 Pomodoro Sauce Recipe